lucypullen/lucypullen.github.io/README.md

 # lucypullen.github.io

-The first sketch is the site for a CAFKA '18 Biennial in KW Canada.
-The second sketch is of my studio, a storefront in Ridgewood Queens.
-The third sketch represents a grafitti / mural spot in Bushwick Brooklyn.
+The first sketch represents the site for the project with CAFKA.
+The second sketch represents my storefront studio.
+The third sketch represents a grafitti spot.

 Project 1: There's a square pie chart and many colorful slices.
 Here are two possible interations: a rollover function changes the colors; a time-based function will change the number of slices as some aspect of a dataset changes.
 Thalmic, a Canadian 'wearable tech' company sponsors the artwork.
 The goal of the first project is to animate the project with p5.